If you are going to make Spaghetti Squash and Meatballs, I ask of you one thing: just brush up on your squash knowledge, please!

 - Meatballs Instructions

 - In a large bowl, using hands, mix together all ingredients until combined well.
-Using 1 tbsp mixture for each, roll into balls.
+Using 1 tablespoon mixture for each, roll into balls.
 (Can be made ahead: Transfer to a baking sheet and freeze until solid, about 1 hour.
 Divide between two heavy-duty resealable plastic bags, seal and freeze up to 3 weeks.
 Let stand at room temperature 10 min before cooking.)